 Carson did exactly that.
 For a short time it seemed like nothing was going to happen, but then the head of the chair lit up, the whole contraption plus him leaned back, and all hell broke loose.

-Oh, yes, someone is going to answer to me, thought O'Neill as Major 'I-think-Antarctica's-kind-of-nice' did some loopy maneuvers to keep their helicopter from being blown out of the sky by a rogue drone.
+Oh, yes, someone is going to answer to me, thought O'Neill as Major "I-think-Antarctica's-kind-of-nice" did some loopy maneuvers to keep their helicopter from being blown out of the sky by a rogue drone.
 I save the Earth from being screwed over, what, seven times now, I think?
-And this is the thanks I get??
-Oh, yes, there would be hell to pay for whoever was messing with one Jonathon 'Jack' Patrick O'Neill (with two 'l's, don't forget).
+And this is the thanks I get?
+Oh, yes, there would be hell to pay for whoever was messing with one Jonathan "Jack" Patrick O'Neill (with two "l"s, don't forget).

 "Okay, Carson, concentrate on shutting the weapon down before it hurts someone," Dr. Elizabeth Weir counseled the doctor, who was fretting over what to do.

-As he tried valiantly to turn the drone off, it didn't seem to have any effect, as it came in over the radio that General O'Neill's helicopter was still being pursued.
+He tried valiantly to turn the drone off, but it didn't seem to have any effect as word came in over the radio that General O'Neill's helicopter was still being pursued.

 The entire outpost plunged into semi-darkness as all the Ancient tech and equipment suddenly shut down.

 "Um, oops?" the redhead's voice held a nervous tone that Reece had never heard before.
-Was it bad that some part of him inside was chortling gleefully at this evidence his 2IC was not always a sadistic self-proclaimed ninja with height issues?
+Was it bad that some part of him inside was chortling gleefully at this evidence his 2IC was not always a sadistic self-proclaimed ninja with height issues who was surprisingly cuddly?
 "It was an accident!" she continued in a somewhat pleading tone, something he'd never heard beforehand either.
 Well, you learn something new everyday, Tyler thought.